Is there a quiz to measure obsessive thinking? I’m walking down the street in downtown Seattle and I just keep thinking, surely I’m crazy.

 I love contemporary art.
 I like how I feel when I stand next to big colors and big courage and the ability of different artists to transmute big emotions into something tangible.
 A light turns on inside me.

-When we travel, we museum.
+When we travel, we seek out art and we visit museums.
 And while we’re museum-ing, we notice that certain artists are everywhere.
-Beyond the Warhols adorning the major modern art museums, there are (rightfully talented) artists who are ubiquitous.
+In addition to the Warhols adorning almost every major modern art museums, there are other artists who are ubiquitous.
 For example, in the span of a few years, we’ve seen Anselm Kiefer in Copenhagen, Paris, San Francisco, L.A., and New York.
 His pieces are massive—scorched landscape murals and torched airplane hull installation art—the muted destruction of post-WWII Germany as experienced by a child.
 Everyone who is anyone has their hands on his stuff.
-It’s fascinating, and it’s everywhere.
+It’s fascinating, and it’s also everywhere.

-My wife and I remark that surely he is the art world’s most recent darling, but I didn’t grasp the bigger picture of who wasn’t hanging on the walls.
-Where is there space for the rest of the world when the same people are showing up time and again?
+My wife and I remark that surely he is the art world’s most recent darling, but I wasn’t grasping the bigger picture of who wasn’t hanging on the walls.
+Where is space for the rest of the (non-Western) world when the same artists are showing up time and again?

 Inside the Maiiam’s bathroom was a photographic reproduction of a guerrilla art installation by artist Thitibodee Rungteerawattanon.
 In 2010, the artist smuggled contemporary Thai artworks into the men’s bathroom of the Tate Modern in London.
 He covertly installed the works in the bathroom and then photographed the exhibit, titling it ‘Thai Message.’
 His commentary was clear—was this the only space for these Southeast Asian artists in the international art world?